-Cherry may contain some sapwood (white wood on the outer section of the log).
+Cherry may contain some white sapwood.
 Grain and color are matched to form a reasonable blend.
-Exposure to light causes cherry to darken with age, revealing a deep reddish brown tone.
+Exposure to light causes cherry to darken with age, revealing a deep reddish-brown tone.
 Gum pockets are a natural characteristic of cherry.

 Same as cherry except sapwood is not used on face.
 Sapwood is allowed on backs.
 Cherry becomes very rich in color tones when finished natural and allowed to age.

 Unlike most other wood species, hickory has a unique grain pattern and variety of color tones all of its own.
 Our standard hickory has some pin knots and lots of character and is not selected for color.